 The ratings used are defined by Standard & Poor's rating agency.
 Obligations rated AAA/AA have the highest rating assigned.
-The lender's capacity to meet its financial commitment on the obligation is very strong.
-Bonds rated A, BBB or non-investment grade are weaker, with the BBB rating denoting an obligation with adequate protection parameters and a non-investment grade rating denoting major ongoing uncertainties or exposure to adverse business, financial or economic conditions that could lead to the debtor's inadequate capacity to meet its financial commitment on the obligation.
-Unrated financial instruments consist mainly of mortgages secured by real estate, debt and corporate bonds.
+The counterparty's capacity to meet its financial commitment on the obligation is very strong.
+Bonds rated A, BBB or non-investment grade are weaker.
+A BBB rating denotes an obligation with adequate protection parameters and a non-investment grade rating denotes major ongoing uncertainties or exposure to adverse business, financial or economic conditions that could lead to the debtor's inadequate capacity to meet its financial commitment on the obligation.